Glass-Like Random Catalogues for Two-Point Estimates on the Light Cone: Conclusions

 Alternatively, glass-like catalogues can be used instead of Poisson-sampled random catalogues, as the LS estimates using the glass-like random catalogues have significantly reduced variance.
 We find a power-law behaviour of the standard deviation ratio at $d = 99\,\mathrm{Mpc}/h$, where the glass-like estimates of the monopole of the cross-correlation between the high-mass halos and the particles follow a steeper power law than the Poisson-sampled random estimates: $\mathcal{R}_{0,\mathrm{HP}}^{\mathrm{G},\alpha} (d = 99\,\mathrm{Mpc}/h) \propto \alpha^{-0.9}$ and $\mathcal{R}_{0,\mathrm{HP}}^{\mathrm{R},\alpha} (d = 99\,\mathrm{Mpc}/h) \propto \alpha^{-0.48}$.
 While we recover the expected behaviour for the standard deviation of the LS estimate using the Poisson-sampled random catalogues, the power-law slope for the glass-like random catalogues is steeper than the expected value of $-2/3$.
 We propose one possible explanation for this discrepancy: for the measurements with $\alpha < 1$ we suspect that the variance of the $R_iR_j$ term could become important and contribute to the power law with a different slope.
 For the glass distributions, the standard deviation of the $R_iR_j$ term is expected to decrease like $N_{R_i}^{-2/3}N_{R_j}^{-2/3} \approx N_{R_i}^{-4/3}$.
 The combined contributions of the $D_iR_j$ and $R_iR_j$ terms could then lead to a broken power law which only goes like $\alpha^{-2/3}$ for larger values of $\alpha$, and like $\alpha^{-4/3}$ for small values of $\alpha$.
 The value we measure is in between the expected values for the two dominant contributions, which could hint that indeed both contributions are relevant in the range of sampled values of $\alpha$.
-In general, slight deviations from the Poisson variance are expected even for the LS estimate utilising the Poisson-sampled catalogues.
-This is because the bin width and survey geometry affect the variance via the so-called edge terms (see e.g. \citet{Landy:1993yu, Keihanen:2019vst}).
-In future work, it would be interesting to perform a robust theoretical modeling of the variance of the LS estimator using glass-like catalogues, in a similar fashion as in \cite{Keihanen:2019vst}, to gain a better understanding of this scaling.